jackmoore/jackmoore.github.io/_posts/2012-01-20-jquery-modal-tutorial.md

 * Be positioned in the center of the viewport
 * Stay centered if the viewport is resized

-Let's stump out the function and variable names:
+Let's stub out the function and variable names:

 ````javascript
 var modal = (function(){